-If you’re interested in planning an event in Minneapolis Northwest, using the Event Assistance Program or simply want to learn more about the area, contact our business development team.
+If you’re interested in planning an event in Minneapolis Northwest, using the Event Assistance Program or simply want to learn more about the area, email Megan Diaz at email@example.com.
 Also explore our Groups & Planners page for our top team-building ideas, best private event rooms, and how to plan the perfect retreat.

 About the Author

 Earle Brown Heritage Center is the upper Midwest's premier conference and event center.
 This state-of-the-art facility blends its…

 The first Topgolf venue in Minnesota is now open in Minneapolis Northwest!
 The popular high-tech all-season golf center in Brooklyn…

 The Embassy Suites Minneapolis-North, connected to Earle Brown Heritage Center, is a gorgeous property with 175 guest rooms and…

 Take a step back in time and enjoy delicious home-cooked diner food surrounded by nostalgic décor at 50's Grill in Brooklyn Center.…